 Whenever someone makes a list of the Top 10 albums of all time, it usually includes at least one or two Beatles albums.
 And for good reason: They've influenced, in one way or another, pretty much any artist who's mattered over the past 50 years.
-Their albums have aged very little; the music still sounds great, whether it's 'Twist and Shout' from the debut or 'Get Back' from the final LP.
+Their albums have aged very little; the music still sounds great, whether it's "Twist and Shout" from the debut or "Get Back" from the final LP.
 The Beatles released 13 albums during their seven-year reign (we're counting 'Yellow Submarine,' but not 'Past Masters').
-We've pared those down to the Top 10 Beatles Albums.
+From there, we pared those down to the Top 10 Beatles Albums.

 'Please Please Me' (1963)